dgfitch/glsl-experiments/README.md

 - [glslViewer](https://github.com/patriciogonzalezvivo/glslViewer) for compile/display
 - [vim](http://www.vim.org/) for quick editing
 - My crappy uniform.c for tap tempo, audio, and MIDI input
-  - You will need libpulse-dev or equivalent package to use this
+  - apt-get install libpulse-dev libasound2-dev
   - I have no idea how to make this compile on OSX or Windows, sorry

 ## TODO